 Suzanne Dean is an arranger, composer, keyboardist, guitarist, vocalist and educator.

-In addition to releasing two albums on Nova Records, she worked as an orchestrator on the television series Jake and the Fatman, and has taught at Berklee College of Music since 1997.
+In addition to releasing two albums on Nova Records, she worked as an orchestrator on the television series Jake and the Fatman, and taught at Berklee College of Music from 1997-2017.
 Her new EP Come to Paradise, was released in April of 2016.
-Recently one of Suzanne’s new songs, Ngizohamba, was nominated in the World Traditional Song category by her Independent Music Awards fans, for 2016.
+One of Suzanne’s new songs, Ngizohamba, was nominated for Best World Traditional Song by her Independent Music Awards fans, for 2016.

 Suzanne received an Associate’s Degree in music from the University of Maine in Augusta, after which she spent some years performing and was the leader of her own jazz quartet.
 She then attended Berklee College of Music and received a Bachelor's of Music in Film Scoring.
 After a move to LA, and releasing her first two albums, she attended the Master's program in music composition at California State University in Northridge, California.

 Suzanne released her first album on Nova Records in 1987, entitled Dreams Come True.
 Her second album was released in 1991, entitled I Wonder.
 These albums featured some of L.A.'s finest studio musicians, such as contemporary jazz greats John Patitucci, Vinnie Colaiuta, and Peter Erskine.
 These recordings received worldwide distribution and continue to receive airplay in the U.S., Europe, and Japan.
 The writing and arranging vary from acoustic jazz to fusion and incorporate orchestral elements.
 In addition to composing and arranging music on the albums, she also served as the keyboardist and vocalist on several of the tracks.